Pastoral Staff

 Rev. Tom Are, Jr.

-Prior to coming to Village in 2004, Tom Are, Jr. spent most of his life in the Southeast.
-He loves Royals’ baseball, stories that make you laugh, a book that makes you think and enough snowfall to close things down for a day or so.
+Prior to coming to Village in 2004 as senior pastor, Tom Are, Jr. spent most of his life in the Southeast.
+After serving as senior pastor for 19 years, he became co-pastor with Rev. Dr. Rodger Nishioka.
+Tom loves Royals’ baseball, stories that make you laugh, a book that makes you think and enough snowfall to close things down for a day or so.
 When he can’t be in Kansas City, his favorite spot is to be canoe/camping in Quetico, Canada.

 Tom is a graduate of Presbyterian College in South Carolina, Union Presbyterian Seminary in Richmond, Virginia and Yale Divinity School.
 Previously, Tom has served Westminster Church in Charleston, South Carolina, Seven Oaks Church in Columbia, South Carolina and Riverside Church in Jacksonville, Florida.
 Tom and his wife, Carol, have been married since 1987, and they have two adult children, Sarah and Nathan.
 Carol is a registered nurse and Tom is a sixth generation Presbyterian pastor (that’s a lot!).